-Whether you’re in the market because you’re looking for a replacement for your outdated ultrasound equipment or are buying an ultrasound machine for your budget, choosing the right machine is crucial.
+Whether looking for a replacement for outdated ultrasound equipment or buying an ultrasound machine for the first time, choosing the right one is crucial.

 What are the Most Important Factors to Consider when Choosing an Ultrasound Machine?

-The imaging mode is how ultrasound information is presented to the person using the machine.
-The mode defines how the image is shown on the screen.
-Some of the most common types of ultrasound machines use the following:
+The imaging mode is how ultrasound information is presented to the machine operator.
+The image mode defines how the image is shown on the screen.
+Some of the most common types of ultrasound machines use the following image modes:

 This is by far the simplest type of ultrasound mode.
 There is no image.
 Instead, there is a one-dimensional representation of the reflected sound waves.
 This imaging mode is generally used if you need to measure distances.

-Also known as 2B mode, the image displayed on the screen is a 2D representation of a section of the body being scanned.
-This type of imaging machine is common across a variety of disciplines.
+Also known as 2B mode, the image displayed on the screen is a 2D representation of the body part being scanned.
+This type of imaging machine is used across a variety of disciplines.

 This type of imaging produces a sequence of successive images that allow the user to view and measure movement and its amplitude.

 This type of ultrasound equipment uses electronic beam steering of a transducer array to rapidly acquire sonographic information from several angles.
 It is commonly used for musculoskeletal examinations and breast ultrasounds.